James-KAY1/Challenge_7_ETF_Analysis_using_SQL/README.md

 # Challenge_7_ETF_Analysis_using_SQL
-This challenge was to showcase our newly acquired SQL skills by creating, analyzing a financial database  and creating a web application from the Jupyter notebook for a fintech ETF.
+This challenge was to showcase our newly acquired SQL skills by creating, analyzing a financial database and creating a web application from the Jupyter notebook for a fintech EFT.

 >![sql_image](./Images/sql_image.jpg)